-- 2.16 There are no AURN monitoring sites within 1 km of the development site with which to identify exceedances of the annual mean nitrogen dioxide limit value.
-Defra's roadside annual mean nitrogen dioxide concentrations (Defra, 2017a), which are used to report exceedances of the limit value to the EU, and which have been updated to support the 2017 Air Quality Plan identify exceedances of the limit value in 2015 along the A580 to the south of the Allocation Site.
-Defra's predicted concentrations for future years, presented for three scenarios ('baseline', 'with CAZs' and 'with CAZs and additional actions' the latter two taking account of the measures contained in its 2017 Air Quality Plan (Defra, 2017b)), do not identify any exceedances within the study area.
-As such, there is considered to be no risk of a limit value exceedance in the vicinity of the proposed development by the time that it is operational. - 2.17 As discussed in Paragraph 2.16, Defra has produced an Air Quality Plan (Defra, 2017b) to tackle roadside nitrogen dioxide concentrations in the UK.
+- 2.13 There are no AURN monitoring sites within 1 km of the development site with which to identify exceedances of the annual mean nitrogen dioxide limit value.
+Defra's roadside annual mean nitrogen dioxide concentrations (Defra, 2017a), which are used to report exceedances of the limit value to the EU, and which have been updated to support the 2017 Air Quality Plan do not identify any exceedances within the study area.
+Defra's predicted concentrations for future years, presented for three scenarios ('baseline', 'with CAZs' and 'with CAZs and additional actions' the latter two taking account of the measures contained in its 2017 Air Quality Plan (Defra, 2017b)), also do not identify any exceedances within the study area.
+As such, there is considered to be no risk of a limit value exceedance in the vicinity of the proposed development by the time that it is operational. - As discussed in Paragraph 2.13, Defra has produced an Air Quality Plan (Defra, 2017b) to tackle roadside nitrogen dioxide concentrations in the UK.
 Within this Plan, the Greater Manchester Combined Authority is listed as an authority upon which the Government has placed legal duties to "develop and implement a plan designed to deliver compliance in the shortest time possible".
-Although Wigan Council is not on the list, Salford City Council is due to exceedances of the EU limit value being identified beyond 2020 alongside several roads, though none of these roads are located within 1 km of the proposed site, thus future limit value exceedances are unlikely to be affected by any proposed development.
-The Greater Manchester Combined Authority is required to produce a local action plan by the end of 2018 which may include a CAZ, or other measures if they can deliver compliance as quickly as a CAZ, and might reasonably be expected to improve air quality within the study area.
+Although Wigan Council is not explicitly on the list, the Greater Manchester Combined Authority was listed, and is required to produce a local action.
+This local action plan may include a CAZ, or other measures if they can deliver compliance as quickly as a CAZ, and might reasonably be expected to improve air quality within the study area.